-All the activities you undertake with the Initiative have been risk assessed and controls put in place to reduce and mitigate identified risks.
+All the activities you undertake with the SISI team will have been risk assessed by an appropriate person and controls put in place to reduce identified risks, as and where appropriate.
 Our staff are qualified first aiders and first aid kits will be on site.